openedx/XBlock/README.rst

 License
 -------

-The code in this repository is licensed under version 3 of the AGPL unless otherwise noted.
+The code in this repository is licensed the Apache 2.0 license unless otherwise noted.

 Please see ``LICENSE.txt`` for details.